 There are just some that NEED that creative break.
 And event though there is mess (yes, I still have to have a pep talk with myself), I must say yes.
 Here Middle Girl made mini canvases with Bible verses (using the Child Training Bible) for the Lottie Moon auction at church.

 Someone can’t get enough of Dover Publications Spot the Differences Art Masterpiece Mysteries series!
-Review and giveaway coming to The Curriculum Choice next week.
-Use code WHAM for 25% discount through 1/5/15!
+Read more in my review at The Curriculum Choice.

 Lately we’ve been making some comfort foods to match the cooler weather.
 Chili, both gluten free and Trim Healthy Mama pancakes.
 A new slow cooker for many a savory meal in our future.
 And cozy fires in the fireplace.